czer323/ModBuddy/README.md

 - STALKER Anomaly

-Stalker anomaly has a big variety of addons/mods, and as a lot of the mods overlap with varying grade of compabillity.
+Stalker anomaly has a big variety of addons/mods, and as a lot of the mods overlap with varying grade of compatibility.
 This workflow is easily manageable as well.
 Since not all addons have the same file structure ('ROOT/gamedata'), Mod buddy is developed to handle such cases as well.

 ## Explanation

-Modbuddy is leveraging the usage of hard links to both avoid duplicated data and avoid any suprises in regards to the filesystem.
+Modbuddy is leveraging the usage of hard links to both avoid duplicated data and avoid any surprises in regards to the filesystem.
 This is the main functionality residing in [modpack.py](https://github.com/OlavStornes/ModBuddy/blob/master/modpack.py)

 ![Flow example](docs/img/modbuddy_flow.jpeg)

 ## Usage

 - Requirements can be retrieved with `pip install -r requirements.txt`
 - Run via `main.py`

 ### Set up a game folder